TomDDG/ZXPicoMD/README.md

 - Turn on the Spectrum and hopefully all good

 ## Version History
+- v0.94 (latest release) - added a simple filename generator to the cartridge save option
-- v0.93 (latest release) - fixed MF128 format
+- v0.93 - fixed MF128 format
 - v0.92 - added sound on/off menu option to turn off the buzzer, saves config to the SD Card
 - v0.91 - first public release, all basic functions in place